 students, or any exempt person ,when living with working people.

-It is a socially divisive tax and very unfair, but many students
+It is a socially divisive tax and very unfair, but many matire students

-have lived in my houses and £29 pcm may be a small price to
+have lived in my young professional houses and prefer to live with

 Full time students elligible for council tax exemption do not need

 to pay council tax in my postgraduate houses.
 Unfortunately I can